micmro/performance-bookmarklet/README.md

 Resource Timing API - resourceTable
 ===================================

-Bookmarklet to analyze resources from the [Resource Timing API](http://www.w3.org/TR/resource-timing/) by type, domain, load times etc (inspired by [this article from Steve Souders](http://www.stevesouders.com/blog/2014/08/21/resource-timing-practical-tips/) and the [Waterfall Bookmarklet](https://github.com/andydavies/waterfall)).
+Bookmarklet to analyze the current page through on the [Resource Timing API](http://www.w3.org/TR/resource-timing) and [Navigation Timing API](http://www.w3.org/TR/navigation-timing) - requests by type, domain, load times and more.

 Just add this into the URL section of a new bookmark: